To start off, this advice is NOT intended for every lawyer.

 It ended up taking a big leap of faith on her part, but she finally said, “Yes!”

 And off she went… Armed with all the systems I created when I built my own million-dollar estate planning practice – and my watchful guidance, of course.
 She indeed built her new estate planning practice.
-And before long, the new practice was thriving.
+Before long, the new practice was thriving.

-My friend, the recent law school grad and new practice owner, was serving families, making a real difference in their lives, and being absolutely loved by the people she served.
-She was even receiving invites to her clients’ family events, graduation parties, and such.
+My friend, a recent law school grad and new practice owner, was serving families, making a real difference in their lives, and absolutely loved by the people she served.
+She was even receiving invites to her clients’ graduation parties and family events.